-This edition of the Official Rules Book of FXC - Fireball Extreme ChallengeTM contains all current rules governing the FXC - Fireball Extreme ChallengeTM sport that will be in effect until the end of the 2025 FXC season.
+This edition of the Official Rule Book for the Paralympic FXC - Fireball Extreme ChallengeTM is the first publication by the International FXC Federation.
+It contains all the current rules governing the Paralympic version of the FXC - Fireball Extreme ChallengeTM sport and will remain in effect until the end of the 2025 FXC season.

-The Board of Directors of the Federation may amend the rules from time to time, pursuant to the applicable voting procedures of the FXC Constitution and Bylaws.
+The Board of Directors of the Federation may amend the rules as needed, following the voting procedures outlined in the FXC Constitution and Bylaws.

-The rules contained in this manual are mandatory in all the official matches and competitions at professional and amateur level organized by the International FXC Organization and its affiliates.
+The rules in this manual are mandatory for all official matches and competitions of Paralympic FXC, at both professional and amateur levels, organized by the International FXC Organization and its affiliates.

-Any intra League dispute or call for interpretation in connection with these rules will be decided by the Commissioner of the League, whose ruling will be final.
+Any intra-league disputes or requests for rule interpretations will be decided by the Commissioner of the League, whose ruling will be final.